Helmets protect against minor skull injuries like bruises and lacerations.

 “cycle helmets were turning what would have been focal head injuries, perhaps with an associated skullfracture, into much more debilitating global head injuries”

-Cycling injuries data from Canada reports that the length of stay in hospital increased following helmet laws, from 4.3 days to 6.9 days, suggesting more severe head injuries.
-In addition, the number of serious head injury admissions increased by 46% from 2000-2001 to 2003-2004.
+In Canada, the length of stay in hospital increased increased following helmet laws, from 4.3 days to 6.9 days.
+The number of serious head injury admissions increased by 46%.

 Do helmets provide a net safety benefit?

 Bicycle helmets are a safety trade-off.
 They protect the skull against bruises and lacerations.
 But they increase the risk of accidents and can increase brain injury.

 Evidence provided in court suggests that helmets provide limited protection.: